borkdude/blog/posts/oss-updates-jul-aug-2026.md

 E.g. when you write `(defn foo [x] (inc x))` we can infer that `foo` is a function that takes a number.
 I took this principle as far as I could while preventing false positives.
 Of course, clj-kondo supports the latest Clojure 1.13 destructuring changes too.

-In second half of July I spent significant time on improving babashka tasks with automatic help and completions, backed by [babashka.cli](https://github.com/babashka/cli).
+In the second half of July I spent significant time on improving babashka tasks with automatic help and completions, backed by [babashka.cli](https://github.com/babashka/cli).
 You can read all about that in this blog post: [Babashka tasks with automatic help and completions](https://blog.michielborkent.nl/babashka-tasks-cli.html)

-In August I had the pleasure to give a talk about [Reagami](https://github.com/borkdude/reagami) at [Func Prog Sweden](https://www.meetup.com/func-prog-sweden/events/315394699/).
-In the talk I give an interactive demo of how to use Reagami in a
+In August I had the pleasure of giving a talk about [Reagami](https://github.com/borkdude/reagami) at [Func Prog Sweden](https://www.meetup.com/func-prog-sweden/events/315394699/).
+In the talk I gave an interactive demo of how to use Reagami in a
 Squint project through a REPL.
 I also went into detail on the algorithm that powers the fast DOM diffing.
 While preparing for the talk, I added SSR to Reagami too.
-You can view the talk on Youtube:
+You can view the talk on YouTube:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X0PowSdliXs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The last weeks of August I created [`babashka.ffi`](https://github.com/babashka/ffi), a new namespace in babashka to call C libraries.
+The last few weeks of August I created [`babashka.ffi`](https://github.com/babashka/ffi), a new namespace in babashka to call C libraries.
 See my previous blog post: [Babashka 1.13.220 gets FFI](https://blog.michielborkent.nl/babashka-ffi.html).
 To validate the design I wrote four libraries with it:
 [babashka.sqlite](https://github.com/babashka/babashka.sqlite),